synapsecns/sanguine/docs/bridge/docs/03-RFQ/10-Quoting/index.md

 [Canceler]: /docs/RFQ/#entities

-The Synapse RFQ systems allows [Quoter] entities (aka market makers / solvers / relayers) to post quotes via an off-chain [Quoter API].
+The Synapse Intent Network (SIN) systems allows [Quoter] entities (aka market makers / solvers / relayers) to post quotes via an off-chain [Quoter API].
 These quotes are matched to `User` bridge inputs to achieve the optimal parameters (eg: the best price) for the [User]'s bridge transaction.

-There are two types of quoting methods supported by the Synapse RFQ system:
+There are two types of quoting methods supported by the Synapse Intent Network (SIN) system:

 ## [Passive Quoting](/docs/RFQ/Quoting/Quoter%20API/#passive-quotes)